Nasal Issues & Nosebleed

 This is some text inside of a div block.

-The average cost of epilepsy treatment in India ranges from ₹1,50,000 to ₹5,50,000 (approximately $1,800 to $6,600).
-This is significantly lower than the costs in countries like the US or UK, making India a preferred destination for Bangladeshi patients seeking quality care at affordable prices.
+The average cost of epilepsy treatment in India ranges from $8,600 to $12,500 and $14,800 to $27,200 in Thailand.
 The final cost may vary based on multiple factors such as the treatment method, hospital location, and complexity of the condition.
 Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.

 Factors That Affect the Cost